serebrov/.emacs/README.md

 https://github.com/MiniApollo/kickstart.emacs

 The entry point is the [.emacs](.emacs) config where there is non-kickstart stuff.
+It includes the [init.el](.init.el) with modified kickstart config.

 Kickstart also has an org mode config, [init.org](init.org) - I don't use it, but it is a good source of information about the initial setup provided by kickstart.